HAYVENO/Qeepp-App/README.md

-# Qeepp - A Note-Taking App
+# QeepApp - A Simple Note-Taking App

 https://user-images.githubusercontent.com/98966361/229147324-65c46c08-c2c0-4a32-baa0-64fcf9c8258c.mov

-Qeepp is a simple and intuitive note-taking app built with React that allows users to quickly jot down their thoughts and ideas.
-With Qeepp, users can easily create, edit, and delete notes, as well as organize them using labels.
+QeepApp is a simple and intuitive note-taking app built with React that allows users to quickly jot down their thoughts and ideas.
+With QeepApp, users can easily create, edit, and delete notes, as well as organize them using labels.

 ## Features

 -  **Create notes:** Quickly create new notes with a title and body text.
 -  **Delete notes:** Delete notes that are no longer needed.
--  **Responsive design:** Qeepp's responsive design ensures that the app looks great on any device, from desktops to mobile phones.
+-  **Responsive design:** QeepApp's responsive design ensures that the app looks great on any device, from desktops to mobile phones.

 ## Technologies Used

-Qeepp was built using the following technologies:
+QeepApp was built using the following technologies:

 -  **React:** The app was built with React, a popular JavaScript library for building user interfaces.
 -  **React Hooks:** React Hooks were used to manage the state of the app and handle user interactions.
 -  **Local Storage:** The app uses the browser's Local Storage API to persist notes across sessions.
 No servers, no privacy breach — your notes, your safe.

-## How to Use Qeepp
+## How to Use QeepApp

-To use Qeepp, simply clone the repository and install the dependencies using `git clone https://github.com/HAYVENO/Qeepp-App.git` then `cd qeepp-app` to open the directory, and `npm install` to install the dependencies.
+To use QeepApp, simply clone the repository and install the dependencies using `git clone https://github.com/HAYVENO/Qeepp-App.git` then `cd qeepapp` to open the directory, and `npm install` to install the dependencies.

 Here is the code snippet:

 ```
 $ git clone https://github.com/HAYVENO/Qeepp-App.git